 The importance of SEO is not going to diminish in 2020.
 If anything, it will increase.
 But the game is changing.
 SEO is now much more than having the right keywords in your content.
 Artificial Intelligence is getting better at catching bad content.
 Specifically, Google is working on systems that better understand natural language.
 This will allow them to better match searches to appropriate content.
 That means that just having the right keywords isn’t enough anymore.
 The quality of your content is absolutely going to impact your SEO.

-So, keep these trends in mind for 2020, with an eye towards making sure your digital marketing efforts are alligned with them.
-That way, you’ll be ready to maximise the impact of your marketing expenditures.
+So, keep these trends in mind for 2020, with an eye towards making sure your digital marketing efforts are aligned with them.
+That way, you’ll be ready to maximize the impact of your marketing expenditures.